 But they’re still smooth enough to allow you to create high levels of detail if that’s what you want to do.

-I don’t use medium tooth papers very often.
-The paper I’ve used most is Strathmore 500 series.
-It’s a nice, thick-ish paper (64 lb), so it takes color very well.
-I’ve only used the bright white, but it comes in several other colors, too.
+I use medium tooth papers more often than I used to.
+The paper I’ve used most is Canson Mi-Teintes.
+It’s a nice, sturdy paper (98 lb), so it takes color very well.
+This portrait is on Steel Grey Canson Mi-Teintes.

-The beauty of surfaces like this is that you can lay down tons of color and get very painterly drawings quite easily.
-These papers are hard on pencils—they eat them for lunch!—but if you love the looser look, they’re going to be well worth your effort to try.
-You can get detail on them, but it requires a good deal of effort.
+You can lay down tons of color and get very painterly drawings quite easily.
+These papers are hard on pencils—they eat them for lunch!—but if you love the looser look, they’re well worth trying.

 BONUS!
 Mount the paper on a rigid support, and frame your colored pencil drawings without glass, just like an oil painting.
 Some of the papers listed above come in a panel form.

 Many of them also come in colors and some in various “grits” or levels of coarseness.

 So What Do I Think of Smooth Papers?